saturnoluis/personal-cv/README.md

   submitted by other developers, ensuring its quality, performing integrations into the main branches, and executing deployments to development and testing environments.

+### Senior Front-End developer at [Wordly.
+Inc.](https://www.wordly.ai/)
+*Los Altos, California, EE.UU.* - *November 2021 - January 2023*

+At Wordly.ai, I contributed to the development and maintenance of the user interface for a suite of AI-powered simultaneous interpretation solutions.
+These solutions, designed to facilitate multilingual meetings, conferences, and events, allowed me to gain valuable experience in creating intuitive and user-friendly interfaces for cutting-edge AI technologies.

+**My specific responsibilities included:**

+* **Development of new features for two key products:** I worked on implementing new features for two main projects: a Zoom extension in Angular to add live translations to any conference, and a Chrome and Firefox extension in React to translate videos in real-time on web pages.
+* **Efficient bug resolution:** I identified and solved bugs in existing applications, using my experience in Angular and React to address priority bugs in critical applications.
+I stood out for my ease in finding bugs and permanent solutions for them.
+In addition to writing unit-tests to help ensure that errors do not happen again and raising "post-mortem" documentation.
+* **Effective collaboration in an agile environment:** I actively participated in the Kanban methodology, synchronizing daily with team leaders to organize priorities and ensure efficient delivery of tasks.
+Despite working remotely, I maintained fluid communication with the team and met deadlines.

 ---